surge-synthesizer/surge/doc/vstgui-dev.md

 Please note that `steinbergmedia/vstgui` has `develop` as its default branch.
 This means branches like our `surge` branch (which is a branch from `master`) and steinberg's `master` branch will report being many commits behind the repo in the github UI.
-We think it is prudent for surge to track a patcked master, not a patched develop, so have changed our default branch in our fork back to master.
+We think it is prudent for surge to track a patched master, not a patched develop, so have changed our default branch in our fork back to master.

 ## How to develop